 1. Bravely Default II (Bravely Second)

-Games like Octopath Traveler were designed to recapture the magic of games from years gone by.
+Games like Octopath Traveler aim to recapture the magic of games from years gone by.
 Old-school JRPGs set in a magically fantastical world and take the player through countless battles of turn-based action are becoming more infrequent as time goes on.

 Bravely Default’s story also introduces a wide cast of characters, much like Octopath Traveler.
-Your party is made up of four members, all of whom have backstories that develop over the story.
-Bravely Second introduces four new heroes for you to sink your teeth into.
+Your party consists of four members, all of whom have backstories that develop over the course of the game.

-Produced by the same director as Octopath Traveler and Triangle Strategy, Bravely Default is the closest modern-day equivalent of an old-generation JRPG and one of the best games like Octopath Traveler.
+Coming from the same director as Octopath Traveler and Triangle Strategy, Bravely Default is the closest modern-day equivalent of an old-generation JRPG and one of the best games like Octopath Traveler, hands down.